marcodondo97/Website-Sealife/README.md

 # Website-sealife

 <h2>Introduction </h2>
 The project is about making a full responsive website as part of a university assignment.
-This website is an important part of the larger academic project, demonstrating the practical use of skills and knowledge.

 <h2>Description</h2>
-The website started as a Figma design (Wireframes and Mockups) and then was brought to life using HTML, CSS, Bootstrap5, and JavaScript.
+The website started as a Figma design (wireframes and mockups) and then was built using HTML, CSS, Bootstrap5, and JavaScript.
 It's a frontend project only.

 <br>
 <br>